The Cost of Inflation: Mathematical Appendix

-where $\Psi_T(\cdot)$ is a $C^1$ map in a neighborhood of the deterministic limits.
+where $\Psi_T(\cdot)$ is a $C^1$ map in a neighbourhood of the deterministic limits.

 These representations lay bare the sources of randomness.
 The kernel $\mathcal X_T$ is common across firms and depends on the steady-state injection--network misalignment (Lemma~\ref{lem:gaussian_phiT}), while the cross-sectional terms entering $\omega_T$ and $\psi_T$ are empirical averages of functions of the \emph{same} random degree sample $\{d_i\}_{i=1}^n$.
-In particular, the dispersion factor $n^{-1}\sum_i \delta_i^2/h(d_i)^2$ is a normalized sum of centered degree functions, and $(\widehat L_n,\widehat B_n)$ are likewise normalized sums.
+In particular, the dispersion factor $n^{-1}\sum_i \delta_i^{2}/h(d_i)^2$ is a normalised sum of centred degree functions, and $(\widehat L_n,\widehat B_n)$ are likewise normalised sums.
 These empirical averages are correlated because they are computed from the same realization, but their joint fluctuations are governed by a finite-dimensional vector of moments.

 Under the truncated power-law environment (Section~\ref{subsec:network_structure}), degrees have bounded support, hence all polynomial degree moments are finite and the required second moments exist.
-A convenient sufficient condition for tail control in the (large-cutoff) power-law approximation is $\alpha>2\zeta$, which ensures that the degree-weighted objects induced by price weights remain in the finite-variance regime.
+A sufficient condition for tail control in the (large-cutoff) power-law approximation is $\alpha>2(2\nu^{2}-2\vartheta)$, ensuring $\E[d^{\,2(2\nu^{2}-2\vartheta)}]<\infty$ for the heaviest dispersion functional $\delta^{2}/h(d)^2\asymp d^{\,2\nu^2-2\vartheta}$ entering $\omega$ and $\psi$; unlike the size-of-price-change statistic $\phi_T$, these measures are not degree-weighted by the price exponent $\zeta$, so the condition does not involve $\zeta$.
+The ratio form of $\omega_T$ adds one further average to the collection, the denominator spread $\frac1n\sum_i d_i^{2(1-\vartheta)}$, whose variance is finite under $\alpha>4(1-\vartheta)$; since this average converges to the strictly positive limit $\E[d^{2(1-\vartheta)}]$, the ratio is a smooth map in a neighbourhood of its limit and adds no new singularity.
+(If instead $\omega_T$ is normalised by the deterministic population scale $\sqrt{n\,\E[(r^{*})^2]}$, the denominator is a constant, the extra condition $\alpha>4(1-\vartheta)$ is unnecessary, and the concentration of $\omega_T$ reduces to that of its numerator alone.)
 Under these conditions, the finite collection of empirical averages appearing above satisfies a joint multivariate CLT.
-Because $(\omega_T,\psi_T)$ is obtained by composing that average vector and the (steady-state) kernel with smooth maps (including square-root and logarithm evaluated on a neighborhood of the deterministic limits), the multivariate delta method yields the stated Gaussian limits and the existence of finite asymptotic variances $(\sigma_{\omega,T}^2,\sigma_{\psi,T}^2)$. \end{proof}
+Because $(\omega_T,\psi_T)$ is obtained by composing that average vector and the (steady-state) kernel with smooth maps (including square-root, ratio, and logarithm evaluated on a neighbourhood of the deterministic limits), the multivariate delta method yields the stated Gaussian limits and the existence of finite asymptotic variances $(\sigma_{\omega,T}^2,\sigma_{\psi,T}^2)$. \end{proof}